mozilla/glean/docs/README.md

 ## Using this book

+This book is specifically about the `Glean SDK` (the client side code for collecting telemetry).
+Documentation about the broader end-to-end [Glean project](https://docs.telemetry.mozilla.org/concepts/glean/glean.html).

-This book is divided into 4 main chapters:
+This book is divided into 5 main chapters:

 ### [Using the Glean SDK](user/index.html)